 My studio is hidden away in a small historic courtyard in Shrewsbury, Shropshire.
 It is in the stable of what was William Hazeldine's house at the bottom of the Wyle Cop.
 He was one of the Ironmasters of the Industrial Revolution, so it is an amazing environment to work in with other craft workers.

-I design and make contemporary craft mosaics for the home and garden.
-Originally I trained as jeweller and silversmith at Birmingham School of Jewellery, and now I have transferred many of those gem-setting skills to larger mosaic designs.
-I am still very attracted to using highly reflective materials and surface patterns, textiles and colour.
+I design and make contemporary mosaics for the home and garden.
+Originally I trained as jeweller and silversmith at Birmingham School of Jewellery, and now transferred many of those gem-setting skills to larger mosaic designs.
+I am attracted to using highly reflective materials and exploring surface patterns and colour.

 Designer : Educator

 Mosaic Maker: Educator

 Commissioned work is always very welcome so please use the contact page to make an initial enquiry.

 "We commissioned a piece of mosaic work from Lindsey for my mother’s birthday, and the result was outstanding.
 It included exactly the elements that she had asked for, and she was delighted with it - a unique piece of art that will be treasured."

 Review from Michael Corlett, 'Birch Forest' Wall Panel

 My mosaics are also on display in my studio and currently at VAN Gallery in Shrewsbury, Linden Tree Gallery in Much Wenlock, Willow Gallery in Oswestry, Mostyn Gallery in Llandudno and Fitch and Fellows in Thame.
 You can also find me in the Maker Directory on UKHandmade and Madebyhandonline.

 I also run mosaic adult workshops for beginners in my studio and multi-media/mosaic school workshops.